MCCE2024/INENPT-G1-Code/README.md

 > [!TIP]
 > **Complete System**: This repository contains the application code.
 For deployment and infrastructure, see our other repositories linked above.

+## 🔗 How This Repository Integrates with the Others

+- **INENPT-G1-K8s**:
+  - Provisions the Kubernetes cluster and managed PostgreSQL database using OpenTofu (or Terraform).
+  - Outputs cluster and database connection information for use by the applications built in this repository.

+- **INENPT-G1-Argo**:
+  - Contains the GitOps deployment configuration (Helm charts, ArgoCD ApplicationSets, Sealed Secrets).
+  - References the Docker images built and pushed by this repository in its deployment manifests.
+  - (Recommended) After a successful build, a workflow or manual process should update the image tag in the Helm values files in INENPT-G1-Argo, ensuring ArgoCD deploys the latest version.

+- **INENPT-G1-Code (this repo)**:
+  - Contains the application source code and CI/CD workflows for building and pushing Docker images to the GitHub Container Registry (GHCR).
+  - Triggers builds and deployments that are then managed by the other two repositories.

+## 🚀 Possible Improvements

+- **ArgoCD GitHub Action for ApplicationSet Templates** (INENPT-G1-Argo):
+  - Automate the generation and update of ApplicationSet YAMLs using a GitHub Action, reducing manual errors and improving scalability for new tenants/services.

+- **GitHub Action for Tag Update** (INENPT-G1-Code & INENPT-G1-Argo):
+  - After a successful image build, automatically create a PR in INENPT-G1-Argo to update the image tag in Helm values, ensuring seamless GitOps deployment.

+- **Secure Database IP Filtering** (INENPT-G1-K8s):
+  - Restrict PostgreSQL access to only the Kubernetes cluster or specific CIDRs, rather than 0.0.0.0/0, to enhance security.

+- **Proxy for Request Forwarding & JWT Generation** (INENPT-G1-Code):
+  - Implement a proxy service to route requests to the correct tenant namespace based on URL, and optionally generate JWT tokens for secure, multi-tenant authentication.

+### Additional Considerations
+- All improvements are viable and align with best practices for automation, security, and scalability.
+- Ensure proper testing and review for automation (GitHub Actions) to avoid accidental disruptions.
+- For security enhancements, validate network policies and access controls after changes.
+- Proxy and JWT logic should be thoroughly tested for security vulnerabilities and correct multi-tenancy behavior.